Trip to the Australian Broadcasting Corporation Studios

 We move to the master control room, with vectorscopes and VU meters atop multiple pieces of equipment.
 The staff operating the master control room describe themselves as firefighters, waiting for catastrophe to strike to spring into action.
 The staff direct our attention to icons in Queensland, saying “If that were happening here, all hell would be breaking loose”.

 As a result, the two workstations sit a few feet from one another, yet they control Tasmania and Victoria respectively.
 The master control room creates the possibility for the ABC to divert traffic and connect people across the country.
 In emergency situations, they pull live feeds from disaster reports, and feed them through ABC Southbank to ABC Sydney headquarters so they can find the correct source and communicate with people that need it.
 The master control room oversees all levels and feeds from every studio in the ABC to ensure all is well.

 Our students leave ABC with a new perspective and understanding of the people behind the airwaves.
 The Abbey Road Institute exposes students to the industry.
 Our students look to new horizons and career possibilities.
 They also develop new skills and experiences as a result of the changing audio industry.
 Our students see the career possibilities diverge from a single point of a career in the music industry.

 Do you want to gain industry experience?
-Please attend our masterclasses at Abbey Road Institute for access to industry leading companies and people.
-See our masterclasses here.
+Join us at Abbey Road Institute.